 About Bank of America Loans

 Bank of America is one of the nation’s largest banks, and was once a major student lender.
 However, as a result of the 2008 financial crisis and subsequent recession, Bank of America suspended their entire student lending program, which they have not since resumed.
-As such, students cannot receive Bank of America loans to pay for their college education at the moment, nor does it seem that the Bank of America loans program for students will be resumed anytime soon.
+As such, students cannot receive Bank of America student loans to pay for their college education.

-While Bank of America loans were great borrowing options for students, in their absence, there are a variety of other third party lenders for those who exhaust their federal loan options and still need money for college, private student loans are a good option to cover the remaining costs.
-In Bank of America’s student loan absence, other student loan providers can make college affordable by supplying students with much-needed money to pay for tuition, accommodation, books, travel, and any other college-related expenses.
+While Bank of America offered great borrowing options for students, in their absence, there are other lenders for those who exhaust their federal financing options and still need money for college.
+Private student loans are a good option to cover the remaining costs.
+In Bank of America’s student funding absence, other student loan providers can make college affordable by supplying students with much-needed money to pay for tuition, accommodation, books, travel, and any other college-related expenses.

-Although Bank of America Loans are not currently being offered, you can always look for other options.
-By searching and comparing loans through our Student Loan Comparison Tool, you can apply for loans through Chase, Citi, SunTrust, or Sallie Mae, which offer attractive forms of student financial aid.
+Although Bank of America student loans are not currently being offered, you can always look for other options.
+By searching and comparing loans through our Comparison Tool, you can apply with several lenders, such as SunTrust or Sallie Mae.